The information in this article can be downloaded for printing out:

 - You will see a page showing that you have set up all the security features.
 You can close this tab and return to Office 365.

-If you have previously set up MFA, and now want to change your preferred verification method (e.g. to use the Microsoft Authenticator app) go to the MFA setup page: https://aka.ms/mfasetup
+If you have previously set up MFA to send an SMS for verification, and now want to change your preferred verification method to use the Microsoft Authenticator app, go to the MFA setup page: https://aka.ms/mfasetup

-If you have problems with your installed MFA and need to start again, please contact AskOtago for assistance:
+If you experience any issues with your installed MFA and need to start again, please contact AskOtago for assistance:

 Tel +64 3 479 7000 or 0800 80 80 98